Language Imbalance Driven Rewarding for Multilingual Self-improving: Reproducibility Statement

 \section{Reproducibility Statement}

-Codes and model weights will be made public after review to advocate future research.
+Codes and model weights have been made public after review to advocate future research.
 For evaluation, we primarily use greedy decoding to ensure reproducibility, except where specific generation configurations are mandated by certain benchmark tools.
 Note that evaluations on instruction-following abilities (AlpacaEval and MT-Bench) rely on OpenAI’s API.
 The randomness of API responses may have little impact on the reproducibility of these benchmarks.